November 6, 2020

 Update, 1/25/21: IAVI and Merck, known as MSD outside the United States and Canada, announced they are discontinuing development of the SARS-CoV-2 vaccine candidate V590.
-This decision follows review of findings from a Phase I clinical study.
+This decision follows review of findings from a Phase 1 clinical study.
 In this study, intramuscular administration of V590 was generally well tolerated, but the immune response was inferior to those seen following natural infection and to those reported for other SARS-CoV-2 vaccines.
 IAVI and Merck will work together to continue research into vaccine candidates to prevent COVID-19.
-Read the press release for full details.

 Merck is the sponsor of the trial, which is called V590-001.
 IAVI has partnered with Merck on trial design and site selection, and the IAVI Human Immunology Laboratory at Imperial College London is conducting a panel of immunogenicity assays to assess certain aspects of immune responses to the vaccine.